Posted on :: Tags: ,

 The two unnamed grades (⟨always, possibly⟩ and ⟨always, always⟩) describe parsers that always fail; the consumption component is irrelevant when the result is always an error.
 I keep them so the monoid product is closed on Grade.

 As shown by both agdarsec and Danielsson, to ensure termination it is enough to track in the type whether a parser accepts the empty string.
 The grade I chose is more expressive than that.
-I'll justify it in Why I chose this grade.
+As we will see in the Combinators section, this allows giving precise types to combinators that a simpler grade could not.

 Graded monad

 We just saw how grades multiply when parsers run in sequence.
-That's what bind does, and pure carries the unit grade.
+That's what gbind does, and gpure carries the unit grade.
 With g g' : Grade:

 def gpure : α → Parser pure α -- pure = ⟨never, never⟩, the monoid unit